 If an item is lost or damaged, the lending library may charge you the full cost of the item, plus a processing fee.

 There may also be a fee for failing to pick up requested items.

-What can’t be borrowed?
+What can not be borrowed?